ROCm/rocprofiler-systems/docs/how-to/nic-profiling.rst

 Configuration
 =============

-An example of parameter settings can look like this:
+A sample configuration parameter settings looks like:

 .. code-block:: shell